 Do I Actually Need to Bring a Laptop to Peru?

 First things first, and only you can answer this: Do you really need to bring a laptop to Peru?
 We’re increasingly becoming slaves to our keyboards and keypads and touchscreens and whatever, but maybe we’d be far better off leaving them all at home when we travel?
+There’s also weight to consider when you’re packing for Peru: if you want to travel light, is the laptop really necessary.

 If you do ditch the devices, you can rely on internet cafes and communal computers in hotels and hostels.
 Consider it: it might just give you that extra freedom you’ve been looking for.
 But if you can’t live with a laptop, read on…